Personalization Defined: What is Personalization?

 Salesforce’s third edition of the State of the Connected Consumer report found that 64% of customers expect tailored engagement based on past interactions, but 52% of customers say companies are generally impersonal.
 It also found that 71% of customers expect companies to communicate with them in real time.

 And marketers have recognized that their customers demand personalization.
-The vast majority of marketers believe that personalization helps advance customer relationships, while 88% believe that their prospects or customers expect a personalized experience.
+Data shows the vast majority of marketers believe that personalization helps advance customer relationships, while 92% believe that their prospects or customers expect a personalized experience.